CometVisu/CometVisu/doc/manual/en/index.rst

 -------------------

 Operation by the user takes place via a web browser.
-The Most current browsers are supported.
+The Most of the current browsers are supported.

-By specifying :doc:`URL Parameter <config/url-params>` can
+By setting :doc:`URL Parameter <config/url-params>` can
 you additionally affect the CometVisu, for example by loading other configs or designs, as well forcing rendering for mobile devices such as mobile devices (e.g. smartphones).